Disconnection and entropic repulsion for the harmonic crystal with random conductances: Solidification estimates for random walks

-The presentation and set-up of the proof is very similar to the case of Brownian motion, and the main difficulty is again an instance of finite resolution, which forces certain constraints on the definition of the resonance set.
+The presentation and set-up of the proof is very similar to the case of Brownian motion, and the main difficulty is again an instance of the lack of arbitrary precision in the discrete set-up, which forces certain constraints on the definition of the resonance set.
 Roughly speaking, we have to ensure that the objects under consideration pertain to scales above $\ell_{\text{min}}((200J)^{-1})$ in order for the results of the previous section to be applicable.